Study Finds 8 Best Close Grip Bench Press Alternatives (Most Muscle Growth)

 Close grip pushups are the most closely related of the calisthenic exercises to mirror the close grip bench press.
 These pushups are essentially the equivalent of the closed grip bench press as they engage the target muscles the same way, particularly the triceps.

-Like the closed grip bench press, the front deltoids and pecs also get a workout which makes this movement a viable carryover to other pressing movements such as the overhead press and the bench press.
+Similar to the close grip bench press, this movement engages the front deltoids and pecs, providing a beneficial carryover to other pressing exercises like the bench press and overhead press.
 Close grip push ups are able to build mass and strength and lifters can always utilize weighted vests to increase resistance.

 How to Perform Close Grip Pushups: